ChanghuiN/KPermissions/README.md

 }
 ```

-It can been use in Java
+It can been use in Java.
 Look at the `sample` app for more.